 Something new we hadn’t seen much of was jerk chicken and buttered baby potatoes.
 Along with the usual salad, cheese and crackers, nachos with salsa and sour cream dip.

-Though seeing a couple of TV’s within the lounge, non of them were actually in use.
+Though seeing a couple of TV’s within the lounge, none of them we’re actually in use.
 Whether this was due to the time and day we visited or for other reasons I am not sure.

 Usually, we have found that the toilets are located externally from the lounge itself and back with the main areas in the terminal.
 This lounge, however, has private toilets located at the entrance to the lounge to the left.